The homotopy theory of cyclotomic spectra: Corepresentability of TR and TC

+Taking a cofinal sequence of $m$ in $\bJ$ and applying \cite[XI.9.1]{BousfieldKan}, we see that the map is a level equivalence. \end{proof}

 The collapse maps $\G/C_{m}\to *$ induce a map of pre-cyclotomic spectra from $S_{TC}$ to the cyclotomic spectrum $S$, which is clearly a finite complete $\aF_{\fin}$-equivalence of the underlying orthogonal $\G$-spectra.
-Choosing fibrant replacements $S_{TC}\to S_{TC}\chat$ and $S\to S\chat$ in the finite complete model structure on pre-cyclotomic spectra, we then have a weak equivalence $S_{TC}\chat \to S\chat$.
-Lemma~\ref{lem:STC} now implies the following theorem.
+The argument of Theorem~\ref{thm:weakrep} now generalizes to prove the following theorem.